fmalina/revisions-blocl/activism/thealternative.md

-What motivated us to compile this set of essays is not simply the fact that a glance at modern-day British political reality suggests that, if the progressives don’t work together, the next two decades are likely to be Conservative ones.
+What motivated us to compile this set of essays is not simply the fact that a glance at modern-day British political reality suggests that, if the progressives don't work together, the next two decades are likely to be Conservative ones.
 It is also a sense that there has to be something better, and we have begun the process of articulating what it is.
 This could be the start of something big!

 With every Conservative government, the distance that has to be travelled by the progressives becomes greater: our public services become more run down, young people lose hope, and the environmental crisis deepens.
-It doesn’t have to be like this.
+It doesn't have to be like this.
 The progressives have an unprecedented opportunity to review our politics.
 We need to seize it!